 At some point in your application development process, you will probably need to scale your operations.
 Scaling allows you to go from few users to many without breaking your app.
 In order to guarantee a successful scaling, you will be faced with an important question: which cloud tools should you use?
-Choosing the wrong cloud tools to deploy cloud-native apps can be a costly mistake.
+Choosing the wrong cloud tools to deploy cloud-native applications can be a costly mistake.

 You could find multiple cloud providers, but this is highly inefficient.
 If you use the right tools, a single cloud provider is better for your business.
 Scheduling containers of an app can help you make better use of your cloud resources.
 This can help auto-scaling processes through a friendlier production environment across multiple platforms, including iOS and Android, no matter the operating system of your app.
 Normally, this would imply a lot of work, but it can easily be done with the Kubernetes platform.

 Kubernetes is a great tool used to build containerized applications for the cloud.
 In other words, Kubernetes handles much of the tasks involved in the efficient allocation of server resources so that cloud-native applications can run better, helping deliver a better User Experience.

 Since its appearance in 2015, it has won the hearts of developers and IT teams.
 This post discusses what Kubernetes is all about and how this tool helps companies manage cloud-native applications easier.
 If you have a cloud-native app you are probably managing infrastructure on the cloud, and Kubernetes might be the right choice for your project.

 In this post, we explain why Kubernetes is important and how it can help running containers easily so that you get the most out of your private or public clouds.
 If you haven’t considered using it, this article will tell you why it is important your team starts doing so.